mwrnckx/K9-Trails-Analyzer/Docs/README.en.md

 A key part of the project is a library for generating overlay videos (showing dog and trail layer positions) that can be combined with video recordings of the dog’s work.
 The final video lets you see both the dog's behavior and its real-time position on the trail, including distance from the tracklayer and visualized wind direction and strength!
 This is a powerful tool for analyzing your dog’s performance.

-**K9 Trails Analyzer** is a Windows application that processes GPX files containing GPS tracks of the traillayer and the dog, and provides statistics such as total distance, trail age, and average speed.
+**K9 Trails Analyzer** is a Windows application that processes GPX files containing GPS tracks of the runner and the dog, and provides statistics such as total distance, trail age, and average speed.
 Tested with apps like Geo Tracker, OpenTracks, Mapy.com, The Mantrailing App, Locus Map, and others.

 ---